-It is important to note that the bioeconomy helps to achieve the ambitions stablished in the European Green Deal.
-This document is the reference framework within the European Union in terms of sustainability.
-The three main pillars on which it is based are: eliminate net greenhouse gas emissions by 2050; decouple economic growth from resource use; and leave no one behind.
+In this way, the bioeconomy helps to achieve the ambitions established in the “European Green Deal”.
+This document is the reference framework within the European Union in terms of sustainability and it is based on three main pillars: eliminate net greenhouse emissions by 2050; decouple economic growth from resource use; and leave no one behind.
 The bioeconomy contributes to all of them.

-To specify the role of the bioeconomy in contributing to these ambitions, the European Bioeconomy Strategy was launched.
-This strategy contains 14 actions that seek to Strengthen and scale up the biobased sectors, unlock investments and markets, deploy local bioeconomies rapidly across the whole of Europe, and Understand the ecological boundaries of the bioeconomy.
+To specify the role of the bioeconomy in these ambitions, the European Commission published the “European Bioeconomy Strategy”.
+This strategy includes 14 actions that seek to strengthen and scale up the biobased sectors, unlock investments, and to detect the ecological boundaries of the bioeconomy.